ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    # Details can also depend on the printer driver.
    print_landscape=true

-   # Color for 'OK' alarm severity (R,G,B or R,G,B,A values in range 0..255)
+   # Color for text and the background for 'OK' alarm severity (R,G,B or R,G,B,A values in range 0..255)
    ok_severity_text_color=0,255,0
+   ok_severity_background_color=255,255,255

-   # Color for 'MINOR' alarm severity
+   # Color for text and the background for 'MINOR' alarm severity
-   minor_severity_text_color=255, 128, 0
+   minor_severity_text_color=255,128,0
+   minor_severity_background_color=255,255,255

-   # Color for 'MAJOR' alarm severity
+   # Color for text and the background for 'MAJOR' alarm severity
    major_severity_text_color=255,0,0
+   major_severity_background_color=255,255,255

-   # Color for 'INVALID' alarm severity
+   # Color for text and the background for 'INVALID' alarm severity
-   invalid_severity_text_color=255, 0, 255
+   invalid_severity_text_color=255,0,255
+   invalid_severity_background_color=255,255,255

-   # Color for 'UNDEFINED' alarm severity
+   # Color for text and the background for 'UNDEFINED' alarm severity
-   undefined_severity_text_color=200, 0, 200, 200
+   undefined_severity_text_color=200,0,200,200
+   undefined_severity_background_color=255,255,255

 update